patrikstaaf/todo-php/README.md

 # Possible features

-As a user I'm able to move a task from one list to another.
+As a user I'm able to move a task from one list to another. :white_check_mark:

 As a user I'm able to read a welcome email when I've created a new account.